 Chinese app ban to create space for indigenous apps: IIT-KGP experts

-Experts at the IIT Kharagpur, including its director Prof Virendra Kumar Tewari, on Thursday said that the Centre's decision to ban 59 Chinese mobile apps has created space for indigenous applications and enable the institute to work on sponsored projects and help start-ups.
-Tewari said that the start-up ecosystem at the institute's Science and Technology Entrepreneurship Park can lead the initiative through seed funding and incubation facility.
+IIT Kharagpur experts said Thursday the Centre's decision to ban Chinese mobile apps has created space for indigenous replacements and enabled the institute to work on sponsored projects while helping start- ups.
+Its director Virendra Kumar Tewari said the start-up ecosystem at the institute's Science and Technology Entrepreneurship Park can lead the initiative through seed funding and incubation facility.

-"We are planning a move for submission of app development projects by students, which we can sponsor," he said in a statement.
-He also stressed on the necessity of hackathon, a competition for students to develop digital solutions for real-life problems, at the national level engaging talents from technical institutes for developing apps.
+"We are planning a move for submission of app development projects by students which we can sponsor," he said in a statement.
+He also stressed on the necessity of holding hackathons, a competition for students to develop digital solutions for real-life problems, at the national level engaging talents from technical institutes for developing mobile applications.

-"Last year the Ministry of Human Resource Development (MHRD) had successfully organised several hackathons in hardware, software, rural technology etc. We have proven track records in delivering efficient and economically viable technologies.
+"Last year the Ministry of Human Resource Development (MHRD) had successfully organised several hackathons in hardware, software, rural technology etc. We have proven track record in delivering efficient and economically viable technologies.
 Let us seize this opportunity.
 The market has only been liberated, we can say, inward, this time," Tewari said.
-Dean of Sponsored Research & Industrial Consultancy, Prof Suman Chakraborty, said, "The ban has created a supply imbalance in the market which will attract Indian startups to feel the void."
+Dean of Sponsored Research & Industrial Consultancy Suman Chakraborty said, "The ban has created a supply imbalance in the market which will attract Indian startups to fill the void."
 The country's technological research has reached a level where designing such products indigenously should not be a challenge at all, he said.

 "Take for example the healthcare domain, the available innovations in healthcare devices and analytics can be improvised further to develop healthcare apps of the highest scientific and technological standard which can replace several foreign-bred mobile applications," he said.
-Dean of IP Law School, Prof Goutam Saha, pointed out another side of the development.
+Dean of IP Law School Goutam Saha said mass market products had to capture popular imagination to be successful.

-India on Monday banned 59 apps with Chinese links, including the hugely-popular TikTok and UC Browser, saying they were prejudicial to sovereignty, integrity and security of the country.
-The ban came in the backdrop of a standoff along the Line of Actual Control in Ladakh and the killing of 20 Indian Army personnel a clash with Chinese troops in the Galwan Valley.
+India on Monday banned 59 apps with Chinese links, including the hugely popular TikTok and UC Browser, saying they were prejudicial to sovereignty, integrity and security of the country.
+The ban came in the backdrop of a military standoff between the two countries along the Line of Actual Control in Ladakh and the killing of 20 Indian Army personnel in a clash with Chinese troops in the Galwan Valley.

 ALSO READ